2010–11 North Carolina Tar Heels men's basketball team

 The 2010–11 North Carolina Tar Heels men's basketball team represented the University of North Carolina at Chapel Hill in the 2010–11 NCAA Division I men's basketball season.
 The head coach was Roy Williams.
-The team played its home games in the Dean Smith Center in Chapel Hill, North Carolina and is a member of the Atlantic Coast Conference.
+The team played its home games in the Dean Smith Center in Chapel Hill, North Carolina and was a member of the Atlantic Coast Conference.
 They finished the season 29–8, 14–2 in ACC play to win the conference regular-season championship.
 They advanced to the championship game of the 2011 ACC men's basketball tournament before falling to Duke.
-They received an at-large bid in the 2011 NCAA Division I men's basketball tournament where they advanced to the Elite Eight before falling to Kentucky.
+They received an at-large bid to the 2011 NCAA Division I men's basketball tournament, where they advanced to the Elite Eight before falling to Kentucky.

-This season represented the 101st season of basketball in the school's history.
+This was the 101st season of basketball in the school's history.

 Preseason

 The team lost seniors Deon Thompson and Marcus Ginyard to graduation, while sophomore Ed Davis made himself available for the 2010 NBA draft.
 The team was dealt an unexpected loss as twin freshmen David and Travis Wear announced that they would transfer from UNC on May 6, 2010, ultimately landing at UCLA.
-Additionally, it was announced in October 2010 that red-shirt senior Will Graves was removed from the team for violating team rules.
+Additionally, it was announced in October 2010 that red-shirt senior Will Graves had been removed from the team for violating team rules.